pnlnum/pnl/docs/index.md

 # Download and Installation

-To download the library, simply clone (or fork) the Github repo.
+To download the library, simply clone, fork or download a zip of the [Github repo](https://github.com/jlelong/pnl).
 Alternatively, releases are available [here](https://github.com/jlelong/pnl/releases).
 The users of Visual Studio (strictly before VS2015) can directly use binary releases.

 For more details on installing and using the library, see the README file on the [Github page](https://github.com/jlelong/pnl).